AMWA-TV/bcp-003/best-practice-secure-comms.md

 ### Certificate Management: Server

 Servers SHALL provide a means of installing X.509 certificates.
-These SHOULD be signed by the CA, unless "self-signed" certificates are being used
+These SHOULD be signed by the CA, unless "self-signed" certificates are being used.

 - See comments above.